 - A. If the applicant decides to apply for the RI Works Program, the applicant is given either a prompt intake appointment or, if indicated, an emergency intake appointment. - 1.
-Prompt Appointment monthly RI Works Standard of Assistance for the appropriate family size, the intake appointment must be scheduled within one (1) working day of the screening interview.
+Prompt Appointment family size, the intake appointment must be scheduled within one (1) working day of the screening interview.